caiovncius/WpCourses/readme.txt

 * Classes and Scheduled enrollments.
 Create a new class and schedule your publication.
 So you want to give the time WpCourses redo all the work.
 * New Enrollments.
 The student may enroll in any course enabled.
 * Among other more.

+Buy a pro version with this all features and 3 more: http://codecanyon.net/item/wpcourses-pro/9170404

 == Installation ==